 Who cares, this hand or that. good food good meat good God let's eat.

-The reason for why the Hell someone makes a meal of themselves tends to fall under one of the following three categories - an extreme last resort due to imminent starvation, a form
+The reason why someone makes a meal of themselves tends to fall under one of the following three categories:

-inflicted upon someone by a particularly sadistic captor, and simple insanity.
+- a form of Cold-Blooded Torture inflicted upon someone by a particularly sadistic captor

 - In a plot point exclusive to the manga, Zeff from One Piece cut off and ate his own leg while stranded on a deserted island with Sanji, who he had secretly given all the stockpiled food to.